 For example, smart manufacturers use predictive maintenance driven by connected, IoT devices to fix and repair equipment before it leads to downtime or issues with product quality.
 Likewise, smarter operations simply waste less – reducing the cost of input and waste disposal.

 It’s clear that digital factories can help struggling firms to adapt to changes in circumstances, including supply chains that are more choppy than they used to be.
 However, manufacturers are not necessarily technology leaders, making it difficult to rapidly adopt smart manufacturing principles.

 ELEKS can help.
 We have deep experience across Industry 4.0 and smart manufacturing operations.
-Contact us for an initial assessment.
-We will examine your existing operations and outline how smart manufacturing can help your operations through the crisis – and beyond.
+We can allocate a smart team of software experts to examine your existing operations and outline how smart manufacturing can help your operations through the crisis – and beyond.
 Together, we can ensure that your operations tap maximum potential from today’s cutting-edge technology.